MayurgitHub14/Siddharth-s-portfolio---Contest-29-01-23---9gpwj8emvjat/README.md

 In Info.js , if button with id #info-to-blog is clicked then the user is redirected from Route path="/info" to Route path="/blog"

-In Info.js , if button with id #info-to-home is clicked then the user is redirected from Route path="/info" to Route path="/"
+In Info.js , if button with id #info-to-home is clicked then the user is redirected from Route path="/info" to Route path="/" -->

+boilerplate-react-functional-public